-- You may need to slice some off from the bottom so they sit level and any remnant of the tough outer leaves are removed.
+- You may need to slice some off from the bottom so they sit level and any remnant of tough outer leaves are removed.

-The filling consists of tangy goat cheese, nutty Parmesan cheese, fresh chives, fresh parsley, garlic, salt and black pepper.
+- The filling consists of tangy goat cheese, nutty Parmesan cheese, fresh chives, fresh parsley, garlic, salt and black pepper.
 Allow the goat cheese to come to room temperature so that it’s easier to work with.

-Artichokes are generally difficult to pair with wine, however with the goat cheese, these Goat Cheese Stuffed Artichoke Bottoms are perfect with a glass of chilled white wine.
+Artichokes are generally difficult to pair with wine.
+However, because of the goat cheese, these are perfect with a glass of chilled white wine or champagne.

-- Flowers always add a special touch.
+- Edible flowers always add a special touch.

 - For something a bit more modern, tie up some chives with a chive and use to accent the platter.
 Finely chop fresh chives and sprinkle over the top.

-2 cans (15-ounce) artichoke bottoms, drained and patted dry
+- 2 cans (15-ounce) artichoke bottoms, drained and patted dry

-Non-stick cooking spray
+- Non-stick cooking spray

-1 large log (11-ounce) goat cheese, room temperature
+- 1 large log (11-ounce) goat cheese, room temperature

-1/2 cup freshly grated Parmesan cheese, plus more for topping
+- 1/2 cup freshly grated Parmesan cheese, plus more for topping

-4 cloves garlic, minced
+- 4 cloves garlic, minced

-3 tablespoons chopped fresh chives
+- 3 tablespoons chopped fresh chives

-2 tablespoons chopped parsley
+- 2 tablespoons chopped parsley

-salt and freshly ground black pepper
+- salt and freshly ground black pepper

-non-stick cooking spray
+- non-stick cooking spray

-Preheat oven to 375 degrees.
+- Preheat oven to 375 degrees.

-Cut a thin slice from the bottom of artichokes to level and remove any remaining tough outer leaves.
+- Cut a thin slice from the bottom of artichokes to level and remove any remaining tough outer leaves.
 Spray a baking sheet with cooking spray.